Estimating SARS-CoV-2 Seroprevalence: Simulation study

 \section{Simulation study}

-A simulation study was conducted to compare $\hat \pi_{RG}$, $\hat \pi_{SRG}$, and $\hat \pi_{SRGM}$.
+Simulation studies were conducted to compare $\hat \pi_{RG}$, $\hat \pi_{SRG}$, and $\hat \pi_{SRGM}$.
 Four data generating processes (DGPs) were considered, within which different scenarios were defined through full factorial designs that varied simulation parameters $\pi, \sigma_e, \sigma_p, n_1, n_2$, and $n_3$.
-These DGPs featured no selection bias (DGP 1), selection bias with two strata (DGP 2), and more realistic selection bias settings with 40 strata and 80 strata (DGPs 3 and 4).
+These DGPs featured no selection bias (DGP 1), selection bias with two strata (DGP 2), and more realistic selection bias with 40 strata and 80 strata (DGPs 3 and 4).

 For each DGP and set of simulation parameters, sensitivity and specificity validation samples of size $n_1$ and $n_2$ were generated with $X$ distributed Bernoulli with a mean of $\sigma_e$ or $1-\sigma_p$, respectively.
-In DGPs 1 and 2 a main study of size $n_3$ was then generated where $Y$ was Bernoulli with mean $\pi$ and $X \mid Y$ was Bernoulli with mean $\sigma_eY + (1 - \sigma_p)(1 - Y)$; in DGPs 3 and 4 $X$ was generated directly from the distribution of $X \mid Z$, as will be explained.
+In DGPs 1 and 2 a main study of size $n_3$ was then generated where $Y$ was Bernoulli with mean $\pi$ and $X \mid Y$ was Bernoulli with mean $\sigma_eY + (1 - \sigma_p)(1 - Y)$; in DGPs 3 and 4 $X$ was generated from the distribution of $X \mid Z$, as described below.
 Simulation parameter values were selected based on the seroprevalence studies described in Section~\ref{sec:data_analysis}.
 Sensitivity was varied in $\sigma_e \in \{.8, .99\}$, specificity in $\sigma_p \in \{.8, .95, .99\}$, and prevalence in $\pi \in \{.01, .02, \dots, .20\}$.
 Sample sizes were $n_1 = 40$, $n_2 = 250$, and $n_3 = 2500$.
-The full factorial design led to 120 scenarios per DGP, and within each scenario 1,000 simulations were conducted.
-Performance was measured across the 1,000 simulations by (a) mean bias, computed as $\hat \pi - \pi$ for each estimator $\hat \pi$; and (b) empirical coverage, i.e., whether the 95\% Wald-type CIs based on each variance estimator $\hat V_{\pi}$ contained the true prevalence.
+The full factorial design led to 120 scenarios per DGP, and within each scenario 1,000 simulations were conducted unless otherwise specified.
+Performance was measured by: (a) mean bias, computed as the mean of $\hat \pi - \pi$ for each estimator $\hat \pi$; (b) empirical coverage, i.e., whether the 95\% Wald-type CIs based on each variance estimator $\hat V_{\pi}$ contained the true prevalence; (c) mean squared error (MSE), computed as the mean of $(\hat \pi - \pi)^2$ for each estimator $\hat \pi$.
+R code implementing the simulations is available at \url{https://github.com/samrosin/rgStandardized_ms}.